How to Participate

 Deadline for Schools to Register for the State Competition – Wednesday, January 25, 2023

 Deadline for Students to Register for State - Tuesday, February 21, 2023

 State Competition in Des Moines - Sunday, March 5, 2023

 National Competition in Washington D.C. - May 8-10, 2023

 The Iowa Champion will receive $200 and be able to compete at the National Finals.
 The Iowa Champion’s school will receive a $500 stipend for the purchase of poetry materials.

 The first runner-up in Iowa will receive $100 and their school will receive a $200 stipend for the purchase of poetry materials.

 A total of $50,000 in scholarships and school stipends will be awarded at the National Finals, including $20,000 for the National Champion, and $10,000 and $5,000 respectively for the second- and third-place finalists.

 - Grade Level: Only currently enrolled students in grades 9-12 are eligible, with an exception made for 8th-grade students participating in a 9th- through 12th-grade class.

-- State Finals: A student may not advance to the state finals without competing in a regional competition.
+- State Finals: A student may not advance to the state finals without competing in a classroom or local competition.